uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/tgamma.rst

    the input vector ``a`` and writes them to the output vector ``y``.
    Precision overflow thresholds for the tgamma function are beyond the scope of this document.
-If the result does not meet the target precision, the function raises sets the VM Error Status to oneapi::mkl::vm::status::sing.
+If the result does not meet the target precision, the function raises sets the VM status code to oneapi::mkl::vm::status::sing.